AdobeDocs/journeys.sv-SE/help/using/datasource/external-data-sources.md

 >[!CONTEXTUALHELP]
 >id="jo_authentication_payload"
 >title="Om anpassad autentisering"
 >abstract="Det anpassade autentiseringsläget används för komplex autentisering för att anropa API-omslutningsprotokoll som OAuth2.
 Körningen av funktionsmakrot är en tvåstegsprocess.
-Först görs ett anrop till slutpunkten för att generera åtkomsttoken. Åtkomsttoken matas sedan in i åtgärdens HTTP-begäran."
+Först görs ett anrop till slutpunkten för att generera åtkomsttoken.
+Then, the access token is injected in the the HTTP request of the action."

-Det här autentiseringsläget används för komplex autentisering, som ofta används för att anropa API-omslutningsprotokoll som OAuth2, för att hämta en åtkomsttoken som ska injiceras i den faktiska HTTP-begäran för åtgärden.
+This authentication mode is used for complex authentication, frequently used to call API wrapping protocols such as OAuth2, to retrieve an access token to be injected in the real HTTP request for the action.

 När du konfigurerar den anpassade autentiseringen kan du klicka på knappen nedan för att kontrollera om den anpassade autentiseringsnyttolasten är korrekt konfigurerad.